 *Disclaimer: tax and insurance payments are still required.*

-Downsize or relocate to a new home using a reverse mortgage loan OR upgrade/modify your current home without adding to your monthly budget.
+Downsize or relocate to a new home using an HECM loan OR upgrade/modify your current home without adding to your monthly budget.

 Consolidate auto loans, credit cards, and other debts.